ENVELOPE TERMINOLOGY GLOSSARY

 Bulk Pack – the practice of putting envelopes directly into a carton without being first put into an inside box (usually of 500).
 Saves raw materials and the filling of land fills, but can be detrimental to long term storage of envelopes unless the carton size and envelope fit are tightly coordinated.

 Cartons – a master container usually made of 100 # (?) brown (unbleached) fluted corrugated stock.

-Center Seam – refers to the construction (click here to visit How to Build an Envelope) of an envelope that has a seam down the middle of its back, and across the bottom.
+Center Seam – refers to the construction of an envelope that has a seam down the middle of its back, and across the bottom.
 This construction is preferred for making envelopes that open on the narrow (short) dimension, called open end envelopes, but can also be used for making open side envelopes.

 Clasp – a metal seal flap closing device meant for repeated opening and closing.
 Somewhat replaced by reusable Latex seal &/or peerless tac.